 The conclusion is shot through with resignation and acceptance, Elizabeth Kubler-Ross’s now famous final stage of coming to terms with death, in this case the death of a relationship.

 Walker, perhaps drawing on country’s greater propensity for heartache than anything found in folk music, mines this sense of mournful acceptance to profound depths.
-It’s just him, alone as can be, drawing out each syllable just this side of a quiet sob, backed by a lone quiet guitar, harmonica, and a touch of piano.
+It’s just him, alone as can be, drawing out each syllable just this side of a quiet sob, backed by some sad-sack guitar, harmonica, and a touch of piano.
 All of them underscoring the singer’s plaintive tone of regret for love gone wrong, with no one but the fates to blame.

 I hear you, my man, I hear you and feel for you.